xpack/xmake-js/doc/files/xmake.json.md

 This file is used in two contexts:
-- when located in the project root, or in a test folder, this file defines how to build the artifact (executable or library); it must have a mandatory `name` field.
+- when located in the project root, or in a test folder, this file defines how to build the artefact (executable or library); it must have a mandatory `name` field.
 - when located in subfolders, it is simpler and it defines build details specific to